There’s a lot of stuff about Windows 10 that’s not to like about.

 Step 9: Just one more step and you can then wave and kiss goodbye to your Windows 10.
 Finally, you need to click the Go back to Windows 7 or Go back to Windows 8.1 and to begin the downgrade process.

 Third-party backup is similar to the method of backing up by Downgrade by using previous backup (in the After 30 days section you can find below).
-However for this case, you are going to use other software.
+However, for this case, you are going to be using other software.

 These are some of the software that you can use

-These hard drive imaging software (geeky word for backing up your hard drive) allows you to make a complete copy of your hard drive.
+These tools allow you to make a complete copy of your hard drive.

-This helps especially if something were to happen to your hard drive like a hard drive failure then you can use this copy to get back to where you were.
+This helps especially if something were to happen to your hard drive such as a hard drive failure.
+You can use this copy to get back to where you were.

 Again, you need to install this type of software and backup before you downgrade from Windows 10.

-Here’s how you can downgrade from Windows 10 if you don’t see the option to Go back to Windows 7 or Go back to Windows 8.1.
+Here’s how you can downgrade from Windows 10 if you do not see the option to Go back to Windows 7 or Go back to Windows 8.1

 I have included a number of methods here for you if you ever find that you prefer a certain method over the other, in order from easy to difficult.